mahi674/ChatNest/README.md

-# CHATNEST Website with MERN Stack, Socket.io, Redux Toolkit, and Tailwind CSS
+# CHATNEST Website with MERN Stack, Socket.io, and Tailwind CSS

 Welcome to ChatNest, a cutting-edge real-time chat application designed to bring users together through instant communication.
 This project is a comprehensive example of modern web development practices, integrating a powerful tech stack to deliver an engaging and user-friendly chat experience.
-Built using the MERN stack, Socket.io and Tailwind CSS, ChatNest provides a rich set of features to enhance online conversations.
+Built using the MERN stack, Mongoose Socket.io and Tailwind CSS, ChatNest provides a rich set of features to enhance online conversations.

 ## Project Overview